Broadcast2World Blog

 Peter McKinnon is a world renowned photographer and filmmaker.

-This is an intro to one of his “2-Minute Tuesday” series on YouTube which are short tutorial videos on topics ranging from cinematic lighting to professional color grading.
+This is the opening to one of his “2-Minute Tuesday” series on YouTube, which are short tutorial videos on topics ranging from cinematic lighting to professional color grading.

-Notice how this intro boasts a perfect balance of mixed-media animated elements with fast paced motion graphics animation.
+This is an amazing YouTube intro that boasts the perfect balance of mixed-media animation with fast paced motion graphics animation.

 Coupled with rock-inspired music, the intro generates excitement and curiosity and just makes you want to watch the video till the end.